 To evaluate regional-scale simulations and measure the computational progress of the application development and exascale performance goals of this project, a representative large regional-scale detailed model of the San Francisco Bay Area (SFBA) was created (Figure 2).
 This model includes all the necessary geophysics modeling features (e.g., 3D geology, earth surface topography, material attenuation, nonreflecting boundaries, fault rupture models).
 For a 10 Hz simulation, the computational domain includes up to 300 billion grid points in the finite difference domain for models that contain fine-scale representations of soft near-surface sedimentary soils.
 The SFBA model provides a comprehensive basis for testing and evaluating advanced physics algorithms and computational implementations.

 Figure of Merit (FOM) is a quantitative metric of the scientific work rate of an application.
-As the code is optimized to run faster, the FOM increases.
+As the code is optimized to run faster and more capable compute platforms become available, the FOM increases.
 Increasing the FOM is actually an enabler of more science.
-Running bigger problems faster provides for more realistic simulations because of the higher fidelity resolution of earthquake ground motions important to infrastructure systems.
+Running bigger problems faster provides for more realistic simulations because of the higher-fidelity resolution of earthquake ground motions important to infrastructure systems.
 An increased FOM means major science advancement.

 Significant progress was achieved in EQSIM performance that corresponds to significant increases in the EQSIM FOM from SFBA performance runs, as shown in Figure 4.
-The application FOM has increased from a baseline of 1.0 at the inception of the project (i.e., the first SFBA regional runs on the Cori computer at Lawrence Berkley National Laboratory) to a value of 189 in the most recent performance assessments on the Summit platform at Oak Ridge National Laboratory.
-The performance advancements were derived from both algorithm advancements and from the transition to GPU-based platforms, as summarized in Figure 4 and Table 1.
+This advancement reflects the integrated contributions of advanced algorithm implementation, the development of fast and reliable massive I/O, and the effective utilization of emerging GPU-based computers.
+Starting with the first SFBA regional runs on the Cori computer at Lawrence Berkley National Laboratory at the inception of the EQSIM project to the most recent performance testing on the Frontier platform at Oak Ridge National Laboratory, the EQSIM FOM has increased by a factor of 3467 as illustrated in Figure 4.